 Having a carer's assessment is an opportunity for you to formally have your needs reviewed, but it is in no respect a test of your abilities as a carer.
-The assessor will look at your needs and willingness to care, and how caring affects your health, work, free time and relationships.
-If you meet the national eligibility criteria, the local authority must meet your assessed needs and provide any necessary support (subject to a financial assessment).
-This will focus on your needs as the carer, not the needs of the person you are caring for, and could range from day care services to help you take a break to a gym membership.
+The assessor will look at your ability and willingness to care, and how caring affects your health, work, free time, relationships and more.

+If you meet the national eligibility criteria, the local authority must meet your assessed needs and provide any necessary support (in some cases subject to a financial assessment).
+This will focus on your needs as the carer not the needs of the person you are caring for and could range from day care services to help you take a break to a gym membership.
+Many local authorities do not currently charge carers for these services.